slint-ui/slint/README.md

 Components with their elements, items, and properties are laid out in a single memory region, to reduce memory allocations.

 Rendering backends and styles are configurable at compile time.
-Current there are two backends:
+Current there are two back-ends:

  * The `gl` backend uses OpenGL ES 2.0 for rendering.
  * The `qt` backend uses Qt's QStyle to achieve native looking widgets.
 In the future it could also use